 NIMBYism is a fascinating phenomenon.
-NIMBYs, or people think that something is okay just as long as it’s Not In My BackYard, cover discrimination with a thin veneer of civility and acceptability.
+NIMBYs, who think that something is okay as long as it’s Not In My BackYard, cover discrimination with a thin veneer of civility and acceptability.
 Among the many manifestations of this is with regards to social housing, including supported housing for people with mental illness.

 NIMBYs’ arguments may initially appear valid on a superficial level; dig a bit deeper, though, and they’re based on prejudice and assumptions.
 They may argue that if mental health housing goes ahead in their neighbourhood, crime and drug use will go up, and property values will decrease.
 While of course no one wants that, these ideas are based in fear rather than reality.
 According to the Canadian Mental Health Association, NIMBYism regarding mental health housing is often “based on the myth that people living with a mental illness or substance use problem will harm families, community safety and property values.”

 The Greater Victoria Coalition to End Homelessness has put together a document countering common arguments raised by NIMBYs.
-Based on the findings of 31 studies done in California, 7 social housing projects had a positive effect on surrounding property values, 19 showed no effect, and only 1 showed a decreased in property values.
+Based on the findings of 31 studies done in California, 7 social housing projects had a positive effect on surrounding property values, 19 showed no effect, and only one showed a decrease in property values.
 They cited figures showing no increase in crime related to social housing, and there is often a decrease in police calls.
 The group suggests a “cringe test” to differentiate prejudicial NIMBYism from legitimate opposition:

 If you were to substitute the word “black” or “Greek” or “gay” for the word “low income”, “mentally ill” or “people with addictions” – would the statement make any fair-minded person cringe?